trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

 ^^^^^^^^^^^^^^^

 The node properties file, ``etc/node.properties``, contains configuration specific to each node.
-A *node* is a single installed instance of Presto on a machine.
-This file is typically created by the deployment system when Presto is first installed.
+A *node* is a single installed instance of Trino on a machine.
+This file is typically created by the deployment system when Trino is first installed.
 The following is a minimal ``etc/node.properties``:

 .. code-block:: text

     node.environment=production
     node.id=ffffffff-ffff-ffff-ffff-ffffffffffff
-    node.data-dir=/var/presto/data
+    node.data-dir=/var/trino/data

 The above properties are described below:

 * ``node.environment``:
   The name of the environment.
-All Presto nodes in a cluster must have the same environment name.
+All Trino nodes in a cluster must have the same environment name.
 The name must start with an alphanumeric character and only contain alphanumeric, ``-``, or ``_`` characters.

 * ``node.id``:
-  The unique identifier for this installation of Presto.
+  The unique identifier for this installation of Trino.
 This must be unique for every node.
-This identifier should remain consistent across reboots or upgrades of Presto.
-If running multiple installations of Presto on a single machine (i.e. multiple nodes on the same machine), each installation must have a unique identifier.
+This identifier should remain consistent across reboots or upgrades of Trino.
+If running multiple installations of Trino on a single machine (i.e. multiple nodes on the same machine), each installation must have a unique identifier.
 The identifier must start with an alphanumeric character and only contain alphanumeric, ``-``, or ``_`` characters.

 * ``node.data-dir``:
   The location (filesystem path) of the data directory.
-Presto stores logs and other data here.
+Trino stores logs and other data here.

-.. _presto_jvm_config:
+.. _trino_jvm_config:

 JVM Config
 ^^^^^^^^^^